What techniques do osteopaths use?

-Osteopaths use osteopathic techniques (OT), which are classified as manual therapy; these build off a foundation of soft tissue therapy (STT).
+Osteopaths use osteopathic techniques (OT), classified as manual therapy; these build off a foundation of soft tissue therapy (STT).

 Joint mobilisations treat a joint and its associated structures and tissues.
 These include muscles, tendons, ligaments, cartilage, menisci, bursas and nerves.
 All may be affected by movement.

-The scale grades the range of motion (ROM) a joint is moved through by a therapist.
+The scale grades the range of motion (ROM) a therapist moves a joint through.
 The scale ranges from grades 1 to 5.

 Grade I – Small amplitude rhythmic oscillating mobilisation in the early range of movement